Chapter 17.35

 2. The overall height shall not exceed thirty (30) inches when located bayward of commercial and industrial property zones where the piers and floats are used primarily for the mooring of pleasure boats.

-4. The overall height shall be measured from the deck of the pier or float to the top of the storage locker and overall height to include the enclosed portion of the locker or box.
+4. The overall height shall be measured from the deck of the pier or float to the top of the storage locker.
+The enclosed portion of the locker or box shall not exceed the storage locker height.

 E. Safety Requirements.